farirpgs/fari-app/docs/fate-stunts.md

 <p class="with-anchor"> Double Life </p>

-If you are in disguise at the start of a scene, you gain the aspect _Definitely Not <your real name>_ with one free invocation.
-If you are not in disguise at the start of a scene, you gain the aspect _Definitely Not <your secret identity>_ with one free invocation.
+If you are in disguise at the start of a scene, you gain the aspect _Definitely Not &lt;your real name&gt;_ with one free invocation.
+If you are not in disguise at the start of a scene, you gain the aspect _Definitely Not &lt;your secret identity&gt;_ with one free invocation.
 These aspects go away at the end of each scene.
 (Peter Blake)

 <p class="with-anchor"> Infiltrator </p>